Your Conservation Agriculture and Draught Animal Power Experts

 What We Do

-Traditional farming practices of burning off vegetation, using a wether yoke for oxen and turning the soil with a plough can cause harm to the soil, environment and animals.
+We teach farmers to farm better.
+Traditional farming practices of burning off vegetation, using a wither yoke for oxen and turning the soil with a plough can cause harm to the soil, environment and animals.
 Oxen Clinic Uganda is introducing the innovative practices of conservation agriculture, efficient, locally produced farming tools and an improved neck yoke.
 The neck yoke improves the efficiency of the oxen by increasing their pulling power, reducing strain, increasing stamina, and reducing bruising and neck sores.
 Conservation agriculture uses a tool called a ripper to open a single line in the soil for planting and fertilizing.
 This preserves ground cover which improves soil structure, breaks up hard pan produced by ploughs, which increases water absorption and helps crops grow during low rainfall.
 By providing smallholder farmers with the ability to use these innovations, Oxen Clinic Uganda enables them to increase the productivity of their land, become more resilient to climate change, increase harvests and increase family incomes.

 Consulting